Robinlovelace/bikeR/stat19.md

 - Is seasonal variability of traffic accidents different for cyclists than for other road users?
 - How has the spatial and temporal distribution of accidents involving cyclists changed over time?
 - Is there evidence that certain geographic and infrastructure features are especially linked to high rates of cyclist accidents?
+- Is there any evidence to support the 'strength in numbers' hypothesis, that it will be relatively safer to cycle in areas with a large number of commuters?

-# Literature review: previous work on the spatial distribution of cycle accidents
+## Literature review: the spatial distribution of cycle accidents

 # The data

 The dataset for this study is the National STATS19 data on road traffic incidents.
-The data reports all incidents that took place between the 1st January 2005 until the 31st December 2012, providing 8 years of uninterrupted data.
+The data reports all incidents that took place between the 1st January 2005 until the 31st December 2012, providing 8 years of uninterrupted records.
 The structure of the raw dataset is itself quite complicated, divided into three main
 files: